yvvki/bunup/docs/index.md

 # Introduction

-Bunup is the ⚡️ **blazing-fast build tool** for TypeScript libraries, designed for flawless developer experience and speed, **powered by Bun**.
+Bunup is the **blazing-fast build tool** for TypeScript libraries, designed for flawless developer experience and speed, **powered by Bun**.

 ## Performance

 **Bunup** delivers instant builds by design.
-With Bun's native speed, builds and rebuilds are extremely quick, even in monorepos.
+With Bun's native speed, builds and rebuilds are extremely quick, even in monorepos, making you feel more productive and providing a more enjoyable development experience.
 See [benchmarks](https://gugustinette.github.io/bundler-benchmark/).

 <div style="position: absolute; width: 1px; height: 1px; padding: 0; margin: -1px; overflow: hidden; clip: rect(0, 0, 0, 0); white-space: nowrap; border-width: 0;" aria-hidden="false">
 <table>